Indre-V/speedy-py/README.md

 For PDF version [click here](docs/flowchart-pdf.pdf)

-## Aplication Code Structure
+## Application Code Structure

 Python code is organized following modularization practices.
 This increases efficiency and readability of the code.
 It also assists in refactoring of the code for future improvements.
 However, [curses](https://docs.python.org/3/library/curses.html) module was used for the typing game.
 Curses library facilitates the creation of text-based user interfaces within the terminal, handling keyboard input, displaying text with color and formatting.
 Curses functions are contained in a wrapper.
 It simplifies the initialization and cleanup of the curses application by handling the initialization and termination of curses mode automatically.
 All the test related curses functions are contained in one file to avoid the application performance issues.

 ## Database structure

-Google Sheets service is used to store project's database in the spreadsheet.
+Google Sheets service is utilized to store project's database in the spreadsheet.

 Summary of the data structure: